Author: michaelgriffith1

 1000 Years of Poetry and the Contemplative Tradition

 England 2023: Overview Please join me on this pilgrimage which begins in July 2023.
-Find all the details at the following link: https://www.reho.com/bespoke-trips/1000-years-of-poetry-and-the-contemplative-tradition-england-2023/ The adventure begins in London on the site where Chaucer’s pilgrims set out in 1390.
-Next comes Canterbury, with its Cathedral, St Augustine’s Abbey, and its legacy of the martyrdom of Thomas Becket.…
+Find all the details at the following link: 1000 Years of Poetry and the Contemplative Tradition England 2023 The adventure begins in London on the site where Chaucer’s pilgrims set out in 1390.
+Next comes Canterbury, with its Cathedral, St Augustine’s Abbey,…

 Poems submitted after Week 3 of Poetry and Being